Financial Aid

 Registration FAQs

-Do I need to reapply for aid each year?
-What application is used for summer 2023?
+Do I need to apply for aid each year?

 There could be several reasons why your California College Promise Grant (CCPG) hasn’t posted: